noahehall/theBookOfNoah/0current/security/oauth.md

 - benefits

   - only the one-time use authorization code is exposed
-  - the application never sees the users credentials
+  - the third party application (the one requesitng the info on the user) never sees the users credentials
   - the client nor the user never see the access or refresh token (its kept in the BFF)

+- scopes: can be anything, but generally auth servers permit you to use openid connect with this flow

 #### PKCE: proof key for code exchange